Why Your AI Investment Isn't Working

 The $40 billion question has an answer, and it is uncomfortable.
 The technology is not the bottleneck.
 Your people are not the problem.
 The problem is the system - the incentives, the training, the metrics, and the missing structures that would make AI genuinely productive rather than impressively fast.

 The 5% of organisations seeing real returns have figured this out.
 They are not smarter.
 They are not using secret tools.
 They have done the harder work of changing how their organisations think, verify, and make decisions alongside AI.
+They stopped paying for the explicit AI made free, and started building the irreducibly human capacity AI made scarce.

 The good news: the gap between the 95% and the 5% is not about technology spending.
 It is about capability - and capability can be built.
+The surface you can buy; the substrate you have to forge.
+That is the whole task, and the next two papers are about how it is done.

 In Paper 2, we will look at what the 5% are actually doing differently - the specific framework that turns AI from a faster typewriter into a genuine force multiplier.
 It starts with four disciplines that most organisations have never heard of, and it produces results that most organisations do not believe are possible until they see them.